-The ANC has resolved to decriminalize sex work. .
-This is exactly what we’ve been advocating for in the work I’ve done with the C4AA and SWEAT in South Africa over the past few years.
+The ANC has resolved to decriminalize sex work. and just won the South African election.
+This policy is exactly what we’ve been advocating for in the work I’ve done with the C4AA and SWEAT in South Africa over the past few years.
 I talked about this specifically in the closing talk at the EYEO Festival I gave last summer.

 Want to know more?

 Sign up for my email list here.
 A lot of people like it.
 If in fact you don’t, it’s really easy to unsubscribe later.
 I’ve been trying to send short emails once a week (and sending them more like every few months)